kunnow/CSC173-DeepCV-Connor/README.md

 ## Discussion
 **Strengths**
-- Notebook-first deployment is ideal for academic submissions and live demos.
 - Results show strong performance for **medium/large potholes**, with lower performance for **small potholes** (a known challenge in detection due to fewer pixels and weaker features).

 **Limitations**